sirius-valley/twitter-frontend-challenge/README.md

 - **Component**: /components/follow-user/FollowUserBox.css
 - **Component**: /components/user-data-box/UserDataBox.css

-After that, you have to create from scratch a button and an input field, and should support variants, states, and sizes.
+After that, you have to create from scratch two new components with styledComponents:
+- **Button**
+- **Input**

+These should both support variants, states, and sizes.

 **Variants**: outlined, fulfilled, ghost & white **Size**: small, medium, large